Title

 Examples of Restricted Information are:

-- Education records such as:
+- Some Education records protected by FERPA such as:

-- disciplinary conduct reports,
+- Disciplinary conduct reports,

-- student health information,
+- Student health information,

-- sexual assault reports,
+- Sexual assault reports,

-- passports, and
+- Passports, and

-- financial aid information.
+- Financial aid information.

 - Identifiable data that the Federal Policy for the Protection of Human Subjects "Common Rule" applies to.